iptizer/k8s-workshop/docs/explore/overview.md

 Within the last chapter basic concepts have been demonstrated and a local development environment has been set up.
 This chapter will introduce new concepts, new software, and explorative examples that can be deployed easily in Kubernetes.

 The idea is, that all apps can be tried out in the local setup.
 But also be used as a starting point for a potential production setup as introduced in the last chapter.
 There are two exceptions, ingress and OpenEBS.
-Those are not explained for the local setup as the functionality comes right out-of-the-box with minikube.
+Those are only explained for the remote server, as the functionality comes right out-of-the-box with minikube.

-* Volumes with OpenEBS.
+* `OpenEBS` to provide Kubernetes volumes.
+* `ingress-nginx` to provide ingress functionality.
+* `Cert-manager` for certificates.

+* `Gitea` as a git server.
-* Wordpress as a common example.
+* `Wordpress` as a common example.
-* Cert-manager for certificates.
-* Velero as a backup tool.
+* `Velero` as a backup tool.
-* Minio as a storage solution.
+* `Minio` as a storage solution.
-* Monitoring with Prometheus.
+* `Prometheus-stack` as a feature rich monitoring solution.
-* Gitea as a git server.
+* `Nextcloud` as a feature rich collaboration solution.
-* Nextcloud.
-* MailU as a mail environment.
+* `MailU` as a mail environment.
 * Phpmyadmin and postgresql databases as a common example.
-* Appsmith as a fancy try-out example.
+* `Appsmith` as a fancy try-out example.

 ## helm